georgian-io-archive/newscrawl/README.md

 # Quickstart

 Loading the `sparkcc.ipynb` file into Databricks, as well as the neccessary files outlined above into DBFS is enough for it to run.
+The current `sparkcc.ipynb` is ready to run, so starting each command sequentially will get the data for the companies found in `all_labelled_data.csv` for the current month.

 # Time and Space approximations

 * Processing of N different WARC Files (where N is less than or equal to the number of workers running on your databricks cluster) should take a 1 - 4 hours
 * Each company's specific dataframe size will vary based on how many times it appears in news articles.
 For a month's worth of data it should be at most 300 megabytes for the most popular companies

+# Next Step / Improvements

+Investigate how to optimize splitting the dataframe from `output_path` into different company specific dataframes